El salvador Country Commercial Guide

 In 1995, El Salvador joined the World Trade Organization.
 El Salvador’s National Assembly ratified the World Trade Organization’s (WTO) Trade Facilitation Agreement on February 4, 2016.

-On March 1, 2006, the U.S.-Central America Dominican Republic Free Trade Agreement (CAFTA-DR) entered into force between El Salvador and the United States.
+On March 1, 2006, the U.S.-Central America Dominican Republic Free Trade Agreement (CAFTA-DR) entered into force between the United States and the Dominican Republic.
 As of 2015, all U.S. industrial and commercial goods enter El Salvador duty-free.
-To learn more on how to benefit from CAFTA-DR, please visit the FTA Help Center.
+To learn more about how to benefit from CAFTA-DR, please visit the FTA Help Center.

 To date, El Salvador has Free Trade Agreements (FTAs) in force with the Dominican Republic (2001), Chile (2002), Panama (2003), the United States (2006), Colombia (2010), Mexico (2012), and South Korea (2020); and Partial Scope Agreements (PSAs) with Cuba (2012) and Ecuador (2017).
-In 2010, Central America signed an Association Agreement with the European Union that included the establishment of a Free Trade Area; the agreement entered into force in August 2013.
+In 2010, Central America signed an Association Agreement with the European Union, which included the establishment of a Free Trade Area.
+The agreement entered into force in August 2013.
 El Salvador’s National Assembly ratified the World Trade Organization’s (WTO) Trade Facilitation Agreement on February 4, 2016.
-In 2018, a Partial Scope Agreement was signed with Bolivia that is pending ratification.
-The PSA with Trinidad and Tobago is under legal revision.
+In 2018, a Partial Scope Agreement was signed with Bolivia, pending ratification.
 In 2019, Central America signed an Association Agreement with the United Kingdom, which has been in force since January 2021.
 El Salvador’s National Assembly ratified the World Trade Organization’s (WTO) Trade Facilitation Agreement on February 4, 2016.
-On November 9, 2022, El Salvador and China announced their intention to negotiate a FTA.
+El Salvador and Belize completed PSA technical negotiations in October 2024.
+El Salvador launched FTA negotiations in 2024 with the Southern Common Market (Mercosur).
+After terminating its FTA with Taiwan in 2022, El Salvador launched FTA negotiations with Beijing in 2024; negotiations are off and on.

 There is currently no date to establish a complete Central American Customs Union.
-There has been some progress on labeling standards.
-Still, the region has yet to address other issues related to creating a complete customs union, such as customs procedures, sanitary and phytosanitary standards, standards, quota management, and intellectual property rights.
+There has been some progress on labeling standards and the drafting of the Central American Uniform Customs Code (CAUCA) and its implementing regulations (RECAUCA).
+Still, the region has yet to address other issues related to creating a complete customs union, such as customs procedures, sanitary and phytosanitary standards, quota management, and intellectual property rights.

 In July 2018, El Salvador’s Legislative Assembly approved the Customs Union adhesion protocol to the “Northern Triangle Customs Union.”
-In December 2021, a roadmap was approved by the three countries to incorporate El Salvador in the Deep Integration Process.
+In December 2021, a roadmap was approved by the three countries to incorporate El Salvador into the Deep Integration Process.
 Coffee, sugar, and goods under different rules of origin in FTAs and those with different tariffs have been excluded from the customs union.
-As of 2023, El Salvador government officials continue negotiations with Guatemala and Honduras to resolve differences and achieve a Customs Union.
+As of 2025, El Salvador, Guatemala, and Honduras have made significant progress toward achieving a comprehensive customs union.
+Integrated border posts at El Amatillo (on the border with Honduras) and Anguiatú–La Ermita (on the border with Guatemala) are now operational.
+Additionally, the countries are piloting the Central American Invoice and Single Declaration (FYDUCA), a digital tool designed to unify and simplify trade documentation.
+FYDUCA is set to become mandatory in January 2026 and is expected to streamline customs clearance, reduce border wait times, and enhance the competitiveness of cross-border trade throughout the region.

 The U.S. Department of Commerce’s Trade Agreements Negotiations and Compliance (TANC) is the gateway to the U.S. Department of Commerce’s Trade Agreements Compliance Program, a network of U.S. Commerce Department and other U.S. Government resources working together to reduce or eliminate foreign trade barriers.
-Upon receiving a complaint, the TANC organizes a case-management team of U.S. government experts — including country, industry, and trade agreement specialists, as well as Commercial Service officers at home and abroad — to help U.S. firms facing barriers to trade in foreign markets.
+Upon receiving a complaint, the TANC organizes a case-management team of U.S. government experts, including country, industry, and trade agreement specialists, as well as Commercial Service officers at home and abroad, to assist U.S. firms facing barriers to trade in foreign markets.

-U.S. companies that believe they have a complaint should contact the U.S. Department of Commerce’s Trade Agreements Compliance Program by submitting a complaint to the Report a Foreign Trade Barrier webpage.
+U.S. companies that believe they have a complaint should contact the U.S. Department of Commerce’s Trade Agreements Compliance Program by submitting a trade complaint form

 Contact information for the TANC: